-Before obtaining marketing approval from regulatory authorities for the sale of our current and future product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidates.
-To conduct clinical trials, we must first complete preclinical testing and studies to support IND applications or similar applications in other jurisdictions.
-We cannot be certain of the timely completion or successful outcome of our preclinical testing and studies and cannot predict if the FDA or similar regulatory authorities outside the United States will accept our planned clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our preclinical and clinical programs.
+Additionally, we cannot predict if the FDA or similar regulatory authorities outside the United States will accept our planned clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our preclinical and clinical programs.

-For example, in September 2020, we submitted an IND to the FDA in connection with the proposed initiation of a Phase 1b clinical trial for VY-HTT01 in patients with Huntington's disease.
+For example, in September 2020, we submitted an IND to the FDA in connection with the proposed initiation of a planned Phase 1/2 clinical trial for VY-HTT01 in patients with Huntington's disease.
 In October 2020, the FDA notified us that the IND application for VY-HTT01 was placed on clinical hold pending the resolution of certain CMC information requests.
-While we have received written feedback from the FDA on these requests and plan to work closely with the agency to resolve them promptly, we cannot be certain that these requests will be resolved promptly or at all and when, or if, we will be permitted to initiate our Phase 1b clinical trial for VY-HTT01.
+We provided a complete response to the additional requests from the FDA regarding the IND application for VY-HTT01 in the first quarter of 2021, and the FDA removed its clinical hold on the IND and confirmed that we could proceed with our planned VYTAL Phase 1/2 clinical trial in April 2021.
+Although we resolved the clinical hold, we have now decided not to initiate our planned VYTAL Phase 1/2 clinical trial.
+This delay and our subsequent decision to refocus our program for the treatment of Huntington's disease through the development of a second-generation product candidate could increase our expenses and adversely impact our ability to commercialize a product candidate for the treatment of Huntington's disease in a timely manner, if at all.